Programming-Metholodogy-II-Fa18/linking-assignment-des777vg/Assigment 1/Problem 4/README.md

-Name- Desmond Johnson
+# Name - Desmond Johnson

-This contains the code for problem 4.
+## This contains the code for problem 4.
 Code that adds the ability to use a ui and the code that was used to test this will be pasted below.

 // below code can be implemented into main function if you wanted a UI /*int test2[3][4] = { {11,9,8,3}, {0,2,6,5}, {7,1,10,4} };